 Despite the paucity of research of television and divorce there was one study that is reaching the same thing.
 In 2009 Alberto Chong and Eliana Ferrara analyzed the domestic effects of television in Brazil.
 Called “Television and Divorce: Evidence from Brazilian Novelas” they explain that separation and divorce are a natural reflection from the moral values and modern ideas that are broadcasted into society.

-Brazil started with a divorce rate of 3.30 per 100 marrages in 1984 and by the end of 2002 the divorce rate was up to 17.7.
+Brazil started with a divorce rate of 3.30 per 100 marriages in 1984 and by the end of 2002 the divorce rate was up to 17.7.
 The study shows that there could be many reasons for this increase of divorce including the social zeitgeist regarding divorce.
 Up until 1977 it was illegal to get a divorce, and Brazilians are still only allowed one divorce in their lifetime.
 Rede Globo was introduced in 1965 but the dissemination rate was staggered.
 In 1965 only .1 percent of the population had access to television signals and it increased to 35 percent in 1980, 86 percent in 1986 and 90 percent in 2000.

 They found that while there was an increase in divorce due to television, it has more to do with the content being aired rather than just having access to television in general.
 This conclusion was derived from the staggered distribution of Novelas or soap operas.
 They found distinct increases in divorce rates between the municipalities that received Rede Globo (only air novelas) and those who didn’t, thus finding a causal relationship.